 - Extended QC, documentation, support and process control for clinical researchers

-Clinically ready, chemically defined, and animal component-free medium for the differentiation of human iPSC and ESC down corneal lineages.
+Clinically ready and chemically defined medium for the differentiation of human iPSC and ESC down corneal lineages.

 |Content||500 ml basal medium + supplement pack|

 CnT-30-HC is a chemically defined and clinically ready liquid culture medium kit for differentiation of human iPSC and ESC down corneal and epidermal epithelial lineages.
 It is ideally suited for use during product development, protocol validation, and characterization of the cell-based product.

 CnT-30-HC is a chemically defined medium for differentiation of human iPSC and ESC epithelial lineages.

 A variety of differentiation protocols have been used succesfully with this product.